pie-lab/manual/docs/03-talapas.md

 ### Loading files for Interactive Access

-Once you have logged in, it's fairly intuitive to navigate the the dropdown menus at the top of the browser window.
+Once you have logged in, it's fairly intuitive to navigate the dropdown menus at the top of the browser window.
 The 'Files' dropdown gives several options and each will open a new window.
 For shared projects, consider using the '/projects/pielab/shared' directory to store your files; otherwise use the directory associated with your username *within the pielab directory* (in other words, this one: '/projects/pielab/[username]').
 Within the correct folder, you will want to create a new folder that is specific to each project as this is where you'll store the input and output files, just as you would if working on your own hard drive.

 ### To launch an interactive session